umsungjun/hidash/README.md

 ## Why hidash?

--   **Modern**: Built specifically for ES modules with subpath imports for optimal tree-shaking
+-   **Modern**: Built specifically for subpath imports for optimal tree-shaking
 -   **Performance**: Optimized implementations that outperform Lodash in most scenarios
 -   **Compatibility**: Designed as a drop-in replacement with identical interfaces and behavior
 -   **Tested**: Comprehensive test suite ensuring Lodash compatibility and performance benchmarks